lkmvip/netflix-4K-DDplus/README.md

 *This extension of MicrosoftEdge (Chromium core) implements the following function*

-Features (Options)
+Features (it's Options)
 1, MAX 4K  https://help.netflix.com/zh-tw/node/13444
 2, DDplus audio
 3, all languages (audio and sub,if any)
-4, Open all sub and track
-5, Use AVC, NOT Avchigh video code
+4, Use AVC, NOT AvcHigh video code
-6, Automatically select best bitrate available
+5, Automatically select best bitrate available
-~~7, Use "Dolby Vision" Profiles for HDR (May need NVIDIA 20 series and above graphics cards, and HDR TV)~~
+~~6, Use "Dolby Vision" Profiles for HDR (May need NVIDIA 20 series and above graphics cards, and Dolby Vision TV)~~